MilCOS/hw_pca_and_ising/README.md

 ---

-The project reproduced the results from Ref.
+The project reproduces parts of the results in Ref.
 [1] and Ref.
 [2].
 The code is written in Python and uses the scikit-learn package.
-The Monte Carlo simulations are implemented and adapted from the source code from Repo.
+The Monte Carlo simulations are implemented and adapted based on the source code from Repo.
 [3] and [4].
 The final project serves as the starting point of a journey to optimization, machine learning and Monte Carlo methods.

 [[1]](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.94.195105) L. Wang, Discovering phase transitions with unsupervised learning